TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.2-vmkernel/_index.md

 ![](2.6.2-fig-2.png)

 Their values tend to be stable over days, although from time to time I see fluctuating counters.
-I’m unsure why they are fluctuating so frequently as it’s a reservation, so if you know let me know.
+I'm unsure why they are fluctuating so frequently as it's a reservation, so if you know let me know.
 The following chart shows both the fluctuating pattern and steady pattern (most common).

 ![](2.6.2-fig-3.png)

 ## Consumption

 What if you want to know the actual consumption? vCenter provides visibility into the VMkernel utilization.
-It’s available under **System**, and you can get CPU and memory usage and reservation (allocation).
+It's available under **System**, and you can get CPU and memory usage and reservation (allocation).

 ![](2.6.2-fig-4.png)